bchampp/portfolio/content/projects/linkupeducation.md

 ## The Teck Stack
 The frontend was built with ReactJS, and hosted with AWS Amplify.

-The backend was built entirely using Serverless lambda functions.
+The backend was built using Serverless lambda functions.